Multi-factor authentication

 In order to further strengthen IT security at the university, multi-factor authentication (MFA) is gradually being introduced for logging in to central IT services.
 This procedure offers additional protection against unauthorised access and data misuse by requiring a second security component in addition to the password.

-In the first phase, this applies to all services that are used via WueLogin - including Outlook on the Web, WueStudy, WueCampus, WebShop, Zoom and Lecture.
-Further services e.g. VPN will follow successively.
+This applies to all services that are used via WueLogin - including Outlook on the Web, VPN, WueStudy, WueCampus, WebShop, Zoom, Lecture etc.

 Direct link to Microsoft account - Set up MFA